-The Scotty 135 camera mount can be mounted on any pole with a diameter between ⅝ inches and 1 ⅜ inches, so it can give you the flexibility to mount it to whatever you want.
+The Scotty 135 mount can be attached to any pole with a diameter between ⅝ inches and 1 ⅜ inches, so it can give you the flexibility to mount it to whatever you want.
 It can also be mounted to all Scotty brand post mount systems.
 However, you may need an adapter to use it with other kayak track systems.

 You can also use it to mount a compass or other device.

-The GoPro Suction Cup is the official camera mount from GoPro and is designed to work with all GoPro cameras.
+The GoPro Suction Cup is the official suction mount from GoPro and is designed to work with all GoPros.